KediOtu/blood-transfusion-service-center-exercise/README.md

 **PART3:** I found out the column 'V3' need to be dropped because of correlated features.
 I mean, I need to drop correlated features while preprocessing the data.

 **PART4:** I got square root all of the data.
 Then I did the other preprocessing operations.
 I just try to get higher score on this dataset with Logistic Regression.
 While doing this, I learn data preprocessing.
-When I run the code the score change too much.
+When I run the code the score changes too much.
 Sometimes the score after processing the data is higher and sometimes it is not.
 I think its reason is splitting the train set and test set randomly.
-It looks like I need to find  best split.
+It looks like I need to find the best split.